Layer8Err/finding-xen/README.md

 The same `xo-install.sh` script can also be used to update the Xen Orchestra installation.

 ## Set up XOA on new XCP-ng host

+To quickly get started, you can deploy the distributed XOA VM on the new Xen server using the command:

 ```bash
 bash -c "$(curl -sS http://xoa.io/deploy)"